-It’s common to see the term “hypoallergenic” on many products and services.
-It’s a word many consumers have become comfortable with.
-It makes some believe anything with this label is better for them and less likely to trigger asthma and allergy symptoms.
+It’s common to see the terms “hypoallergenic” or “allergy free” on many products and services.
+These are terms many consumers have become familiar with.
+Many people even seek out products and services with these labels.
+They can give the impression anything with these labels are healthier and less likely to trigger asthma and allergy symptoms.

-But you may be surprised to find there is no regulation on how a product can be labeled “hypoallergenic.”
-The U.S. Food and Drug Administration (FDA) says, “There are no Federal standards or definitions that govern the use of the term ‘hypoallergenic.’
+But you may be surprised to find there are no regulations on how a product can be labeled “hypoallergenic” or “allergy free.”
+The Food and Drug Administration (FDA) says, “There are no Federal standards or definitions that govern the use of the term ‘hypoallergenic.’
 The term means whatever a particular company wants it to mean.”

-In some cases, the word is just clever marketing.
-But people with asthma and allergies need the term to be backed by science.
+In some cases, the word is just marketing.
+But people with asthma and allergies need claims to be backed by science.
 Their health depends on it.

 Reducing exposure to triggers and allergens is critical to controlling asthma and allergy symptoms.
 And because of that, we need products and services backed by science, not marketing.

 Many products promise to help control allergens.
 To help you make informed decisions, we have CERTIFIED several products.
 When you are shopping for products for your home, look for the CERTIFIED asthma & allergy friendly® mark.
 It indicates the product has passed our testing standards.

 Visit aafa.org/certified to search for CERTIFIED products.
 There you can also learn more about the asthma & allergy friendly® Certification Program.